-Sure, you can plant pansies and mums for a fall display of color.
+You can always plant pansies and mums for a fall display of color.
 But there are other options for star power in your flower garden that bloom well into fall.

 Just as other flowers in the garden begin to fade at the tail end of summer, perennial aster performs like a star into autumn, bringing a grand finale of light purple, white, pink and blue color to your garden.
 It’s also a pleaser for pollinators.
-Aster, which looks like a daisy, likes full sun and most varieties are hardy from zones 4 to 8.
-‘Wood Skies’ is hardy in zones 3 to 8 and offers aromatic leaves.
+Aster, which looks like a daisy, likes full sun and most varieties are hardy in zones 4 to 8.
+‘Wood Skies’ aster is hardy in zones 3 to 8 and offers aromatic leaves.

-Because aster can be moisture sensitive, try different watering methods to get the most out of your blooms.
+Because aster can be moisture sensitive, try different watering methods to get the most out of your flower garden blooms.
 Water more in the heat of summer and less when temperatures cool down.
 If you notice the flowers fading, readjust.

 With its tall spires, salvia is a main attraction in the garden.
 It attracts pollinators and gardeners but not deer or rabbits.
-Salvia tolerates drought and frost to -20 degrees Fahrenheit as an annual.
+Salvia tolerates drought and frost up to -20 degrees Fahrenheit as an annual.

 Known also as the pincushion flower, perennial scabiosa is a dramatic flower with frilly petals that arrives in spring and keeps blooming well into fall.
 Scabiosa works well as an accent in gardens, containers or all on its own.